 At Midnight: We remember that Messiah will return to Israel to establish the kingdom of Adonai here on earth.

 At Midnight: We pray that at the time of our Master’s return we will be found faithful in carrying out His will.

-At Midnight: We are “Bringing in the Guests” to participate in our Passover Seder and eat of the Bread of Heaven (His three loaves).
+At Midnight: We are (like our father Abraham) “Bringing in the Guests” to participate in our Passover Seder and eat of the Bread of Heaven (His three loaves).

 The immense honor of being a guardian of the Treasures of the House of Adonai:

 As to the reference to the Gatekeeper-Doorkeepe: this is a reference to the Temple Guard of the Beit HaMikdash.
 This guard was a guard of honor.
 He was not armed.
 The area under guard was only the Courtyard of the Priests.
 There was a similar guard of honor manned by the levites for the rest of the complex.